Layering transparent fabrics over other textiles creates multiple options for new surfaces. Lois Ericson explains this technique.

 - Digital access to our most recent issues

 - And so much more!

-Posted on May 15th, 2011 in design, online extras, fabric, embellishments, downloads, threads magazine, article, Threads 49
+Posted on in online extras, design, fabric, embellishments, downloads, threads magazine, article, Threads 49